tiko5000/spaceros_gz_demos/README.md

 # spaceros_gz_demos

 This is a ROS 2 package demonstrating how to use Gazebo Harmonic for robotic simulations in the Space ROS environment.
 This package is meant to serve as a baseline for how to create Gazebo worlds, set them up with the appropriate plugins for sending controls and receiving data, and bridge these topics to ROS.
-The simulated worlds include a submersible robot on Enceladus, the Perseverance rover and Ingenuity helicopter on Mars, a space capsule docking to the ISS, and two rovers on the Moon.
+The simulated worlds use realistic gravity and include a submersible robot on Enceladus, the Perseverance rover and Ingenuity helicopter on Mars, a space capsule docking to the ISS, and two rovers on the Moon.

 https://github.com/user-attachments/assets/b5a11627-e0f3-451b-af0c-b0e76b30fb04